Bowling Green vs. Akron NCAA Football Odds, Plays and Insights | October 9, 2021

-Oddsmakers massively favor the Bowling Green Falcons (2-3, 0-0 MAC) when they host the Akron Zips (1-4, 0-0 MAC) on Saturday, October 9, 2021 in a matchup between MAC opponents at Doyt L. Perry Stadium.
-Bowling Green is favored by 14.5 points.
-A total of 46 points has been set for this game.
+Oddsmakers heavily favor the Bowling Green Falcons (2-3, 0-0 MAC) when they host the Akron Zips (1-4, 0-0 MAC) on Saturday, October 9, 2021 in a matchup between MAC foes at Doyt L. Perry Stadium.
+Bowling Green is favored by 13.5 points.
+An over/under of 46 is set in the game.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.